 1. Annex A is amended to add Section 9 to read as follows:

-“For purposes of determining the Floating Price for any day, if the price published or announced on a given day and used or to be used by the Calculation Agent to determine a Floating Price is subsequently corrected and the correction is published or announced by the person responsible for that publication or announcement within 60 calendar days of the original publication or announcement, either party may notify the other party of (i) that correction and (ii) the amount (if any) that is payable as a result of that correction.
+“For purposes of determining the Floating Price for any day, if the price to be used by the Calculation Agent to determine a Floating Price is subsequently corrected or revised and the change is published by that publication within 75 calendar days of the original publication or announcement, either party may notify the other party of (i) that correction and (ii) the amount (if any) that is payable as a result of that correction.
 If, not later than 30 calendar days after publication or announcement of that correction, a party gives notice that an amount is so payable, the party that originally either received or retained such amount will, not later than 3 Business Days after the effectiveness of that notice, pay, subject to any applicable conditions precedent, to the other party that amount, together with interest on that amount (at a rate per annum that the Calculation Agent determines to be the spot offered rate for deposits in the payment currency in the London interbank market as at approximately 11:00 a.m., London time, on the relevant Payment Date for the period from and including the day on which a payment originally was (or was not) made to but excluding the day of payment of the refund or payment resulting from that correction.”

 Sdflynn\108conf.doc